An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Integral Sliding-Mode Parallel Control

-A systematic algorithm for implementing the ISMPC approach concerning the non-affine continuous-time nonlinear systems in~(\ref{nonl}) can be summarized as follows:
+A systematic algorithm for implementing the ISMPC approach concerning the nonlinear systems in~(\ref{nonl}) can be summarized as follows:

-\emph{Algorithm 3.2:} For any non-affine continuous-time nonlinear system in~(\ref{nonl}), a piecewise integral sliding-mode parallel controller in~(\ref{cont}) can be constructed such that a semi-globally asymptotically stable sliding motion can be achieved since initially, by conducting the following design procedure:
+\textbf{Algorithm 2:} For any controlled nonlinear system in~(\ref{nonl}), a piecewise sliding-mode parallel controller in~(\ref{cont}) can be constructed such that a semi-globally asymptotically stable sliding motion can be achieved since initially, by conducting the subsequent procedure:

-\emph{Step 1}: To obtain the PALM through linearizing the given nonlinear system at multi-operating points on $X \times U$.
+\emph{Step 1}: To obtain the PALM via the linearization approach of the controlled nonlinear system $X \times U$.